 Day 9: Bicycle Chiloé National Park

 Highlights: Quiet roads, lakeside bicycling and bird and wildlife viewing opportunities.We pedal from Castro to Chiloé National Park on the Pacific Coast today to explore its ancient forests and learn about its history.
 This region was described by Charles Darwin on his famous voyage as rich in its diversity of temperate-zone forest plants.
 The park was created by the indigenous communities of Chiloé who have fought to protect the environment threatened by intensive deforestation.
-The national park is also home to hundreds of species of animals endemic to Chile, such as picaflores (hummingbirds), kingfishers, huillines (sea otters), and pudúes (the smallest deer in the world).
-We will visit with a member of the indigenous community of Quilque before enjoying a lunch with local products.
-That night, we'll overnight in a unique stilt hotel in the small town of Cucao.
-Total Mileage 70-100 km (43-62 mi)
+The national park is also home to rare species of animals endemic to Chile, such as picaflores (hummingbirds), kingfishers, huillines (sea otters), and pudúes (the smallest deer in the world).
+We'll visit with members of the indigenous community of Quilque over lunch with local products.
+Tonight we overnight in a unique stilt hotel in the small town of Cucao.
+Total Mileage 55 km (34 miles).

 Lodging: Palafito Cucao